CloudiusAurelius/deploy-ml-fastapi/model_card.md

 This model should be used to predict salary based on census data.

 ## Training Data
-The was trained on a labeled data set (label "salary" - binarized for training) of Census Bureau data containing 26048 observations including categorical and numberical variables.
+The was trained on a labeled data set (label "salary" - binary: >50K, <=50K) of Census Bureau data containing 26048 observations including categorical and numberical variables.
 This corresponds to 80% of the available data.
 Data preprocessing included encoding categorical features.

 ## Evaluation Data
 The model was evaluated on a hold-out test set of 6513 observations (20% of the total data).
 Performance was measured on metrics such as accuracy, precision, recall, F1-score and AUC to ensure balanced evaluation accross classes.